-(1) The ME will monitor the Provider in accordance with this Contract and ME's monitoring Policy and related procedures entitled "CBH PR004

-Contract Accountability Reviews (Onsite) & CBH PR005 Contract Accountability Reviews (Desk Review)", which can be located at www.bbhcflorida.org and is incorporated herein by reference.
-The Provider shall comply with any coordination or documentation required by the ME to successfully evaluate the programs, and shall provide complete access to all records, including budget and financial information, related to services provided under this Contract, regardless of the source of funds.

-(2) At the sole discretion of the ME, if there is a threat to health, life, safety or well-being of clients, the ME may require immediate corrective action or take such other action, as the ME deems appropriate.
+- (1) The ME will monitor the Provider in accordance with this Contract and ME's monitoring Policy and related procedures entitled Contract/Program Monitoring policy (BBHC.0081) which can be located at www.bbhcflorida.org and is incorporated herein by reference.
+The Provider shall comply with any coordination or documentation required by the ME to successfully evaluate the programs, and shall provide complete access to all records, including budget and financial information, related to services provided under this Contract, regardless of the source of funds. - (2) At the sole discretion of the ME, if there is a threat to health, life, safety or well-being of clients, the ME may require immediate corrective action or take such other action, as the ME deems appropriate.
 Failure to implement corrective action plans to the satisfaction of the ME and after receiving due notice, shall be grounds for Contract termination in whole or in part.